 \subsection{Conventions and notations}

-All varieties will be over a field $k$ of characteristic zero.
-Varieties are not assumed to be irreducible, and virtually everything would go trough for finite type separated $k$-schemes in the place of varieties.
-By \cite{Karu3} we can get rid of all the projectivity assumptions of algebraic cobordism, and we will use this throughout the article (e.g., we have \emph{proper} pushforwards instead of projective ones and so on).
+All schemes will be separated and finite type over a field $k$ of characteristic zero.
+By \cite{Karu3} we can get rid of all the projectivity assumptions of algebraic bordism, and we will use this throughout the article (e.g., we have \emph{proper} pushforwards instead of projective ones and so on).

-We will denote by $B_*$ a general oriented Borel-Moore homology theory.
-When restricted to smooth varieties $X$, this gives an oriented cohomology theory $B^*$ in a natural way, where the contravariant functorality is provided by the l.c.i. pullbacks, and the ring structure is provided by the intersection product.
+We will denote by $B_*$ a general oriented Borel--Moore homology theory on the category of $G$-schemes for a linear algebraic group $G$.
+Usually $G$ is either trivial or a split torus $T$.
+When restricted to smooth varieties $X$, $B_*$ gives an oriented cohomology theory $B^*$ in a natural way, where the contravariant functoriality is provided by the l.c.i. pullbacks, and the ring structure is provided by the intersection product.
 Note that cohomology has different grading: $B^*(X) = B_{n-*}(X)$ where $n$ is the dimension of $X$.

-By abuse of notation, we will denote by $B^*$ the group of the point $B_*(pt)$, which acts on all the groups $B_*(X)$ by the exterior product.
+By abuse of notation, we will denote by $B^*$ the $B_*$-homology group $B_{-*}(pt)$, which acts on all the groups $B_*(X)$ by the exterior product.
 It is the natural coefficient ring for the theory $B_*$.
 It does not matter whether we take the homological or cohomological grading for $B^*$ as the grading needs never to be explicitly mentioned.

 If $G$ is a linear algebraic group, then we will denote by $B_*^G$ the $G$-equivariant version of $B_*$, whose construction is based on Totaro's approximation scheme for the classifying space $BG$.
-The construction of equivariant groups was carried out for a very general class of theories in \cite{Karu} which includes all oriented Borel-Moore homology theories.
+The construction of equivariant groups was carried out for a very general class of theories in \cite{Karu} which includes all oriented Borel--Moore homology theories.
 The groups $B^G_*$ have formally very similar properties to those of $B_*$, and indeed we can usually treat both cases simultaneously.